Team 48 Charlotte Motor Speedway

 TEAM ROSTERS WILL BE POSTED ON MEDIA.LOWESRACING.COM WHEN AVAILABLE

-• Backup chassis No. 623 was driven to a 16th-place finish at Las Vegas Motor Speedway in March.
+• Johnson finished 16th in backup chassis No. 623 at Las Vegas Motor Speedway in March.

 Date Event Start Finish